StercusMax/macro-bf/docs/5-Stdlib.md

 # STDLIB

 And here we are, we have a quite good way to write brainfuck programs now, so why not making a sort of standard library with it to train our brainfuck skills.
-It's what i will do in another repo, i hope this initiative will encourage some similars projects.
+It's what i will do in this repo: https://github.com/StercusMax/brainfuck-stdlib , i hope this initiative will encourage some similars projects.
 Happy brainfucking!